piglovesyou/closure-thousandrows/README.md

   thousandrows.setModel(model);
 ```

-In the case above, you have to adjust and change JSON structure from a server.
+In the case above, you have to change and adjust JSON structure from a server, because it is hard-coded how to extract data from JSON.
-But most of the time, you want adjust and change the way of how to extract data from JSON on the client side.
+But most of the time, you want change and adjust the way to find data from JSON in the client side.
-In that case, you have to extend Model class and override methods below:
+In that case, you have to extend Model class and override some methods:

 ```js
   // When you want change GET parameter of XHR, override it.